A different look at Thanksgiving.

 The evening before Thanksgiving, Jack prepared the marinade.
 He made a cup of Earl Grey tea and added chopped garlic and his secret herbal blend.
 He added some honey while the tea was warm enough to dissolve it.
 A bit of Worcestershire sauce and brown mustard rounded it out.
 Tom found himself in a large pot soaking in a mixture of malty Porter and hoppy IPA beer, along with the herbal mixture.
 He soaked in this mixture for twelve long hours.
 He stewed in the marinade and his anger all night.
 Tom thought that this was the worst of the indignity.
 Oh, no. At five AM, he was dragged out if the marinade.
 Onions, garlic, fresh basil, and rosemary were forced where Tom liked it the least.
 "That’s all right", Tom thought.
 "Your time is coming."

-Tom was then placed gently in the smoker that had been preheated to a nice warm 275 degrees, with plenty of hickory wood.
+Tom was then placed gently in the smoker that had been preheated to a nice warm 325 degrees, with plenty of hickory wood.
 He smoked for hours.
-The smoke worked its way into every crook and nanny.
+Jack basted his crisping hide with the marinade.
+The smoke worked its way into every nook and cranny.
 As the heat built up, Tom's rage increased more than he thought possible.
 The final indignity came when he was displayed on a platter before Allison and the two children, Cody and Lindsey.
 It was all Tom could do to maintain quietly.

 He knew that he must wait for the perfect moment.
 Jack said, “Everybody close your eyes and bow your heads”.
 He began to say grace.
 As he said, “Dear Lord, we thank you for this food that you have provided”.
 As soon as everyone closed their eyes, Tom knew the time was right.
 He jumped up and grabbed the electric carving knife between his wings.